A Conversation With A Protestant… August 7, 2010Posted by The Prodigal Son in Uncategorized.

 You have to read every Scripture with every other Scripture taken into account… you can’t just pick & choose!

-- 1. Believe that Jesus Christ is the eternal Son of God; God Himself become incarnate for men’ salvation.
+- 1. Believe that Jesus Christ is the eternal Son of God; God Himself become incarnate for the salvation of mankind.

 - 2. Be baptized – in the Name of the Father and of the Son and of the Holy Spirit.